sytnax-erorr/Object-detection-test-with-react/README.md

 Step 1: Create a react application and get the ssl certification to access the camera + ssl for the APIs(Backend) ( Due to CORS policy)

-Step 2: Capturing image from camera sending it to server and getting predictions (in JSON form)
+Step 2: Capturing image from camera sending it to server and getting predictions back in JSON format.

-Step 3: Drawing the boxes on clients end for detected boxes
+Step 3: Drawing the boxes on clients end (browser) for detected objcts.

-Step 4: Also manage the number of requests, sends to the server at a time, to prevent app cracking.
+Step 4: Also managing the number of requests, sends to the server at a time, to prevent app cracking.

 **Area to improve:**

-1. Since training data was too small to train, the accuracy is not too much high at this time( because most of training data was very simple and plain in background but for detecting with other objects (ex: real data with noise) we need more data sets )
+1. Since training data was too small to train, the accuracy is not too much high at this time( because most of training data was very simple and plain in background but the acutal images are very noisy (captured through web cam).

 3. Front end applications can be built more in React way(more component wise) but due to time issue, i went with more general way.